lcholmes91/Vietnam-Bombing-Operations-Dashboard/README.md

 The dashboard should open in your default web browser.
 If it does not, you can access it by navigating to http://localhost:8501 in your web browser.

 To set up the LLM chatbot interface for your local dashboard, you will need to register for an LLM API key.
 I used NVIDIA's [Qwen3-Next-80B-A3B-Instruct](https://build.nvidia.com/qwen/qwen3-next-80b-a3b-instruct/modelcard) model, which is what you'll interact with if you open the [cloud-hosted dashboard](https://vietnam-bombing-operations-dashboard-djaxjt64vgos7rfgxtnhm4.streamlit.app/) I've set up.
 The [NVIDIA build](https://build.nvidia.com/) platform hosts various other LLMs to choose from.
-Once you have registered for your LLM's API key, fill in the API and model information into the provided .streamlit/secrets.toml.example file, and rename it to .streamlit/secrets.toml.
+Once you've registered for your LLM's API key, fill in the API and model information into the provided .streamlit/secrets.toml.example file, and rename it to .streamlit/secrets.toml.
 The chatbot interface will then be functional within the dashboard.
 You can alter the system and user prompts in the Intro.py and 1_Descriptive_Statistics.py files to customize the chatbot's behavior.

-## How to Use the Dashboard
-The dashboard consists of two main pages:

-1. **Introduction Page**: This page provides an overview of the Vietnam War bombing operations dataset.

-2. **Descriptive Statistics Page**: This page offers various visualizations and statistics about the bombing operations, including trends over time, geographical distribution, and types of munitions used.

-Users can interact with the visualizations by selecting different filters and options available on the dashboard.
-Additionally, there is an LLM chatbot interface that allows users to ask questions about the dataset.

 ## Acknowledgements
 This project was completed as part of coursework for the Naval Postgraduate School's Operations Research curriculum.
 Various online resources were referenced for this project, including the [THOR dataset](https://www.kaggle.com/datasets/usaf/vietnam-war-bombing-operations?select=THOR_Vietnam_Bombing_Operations.csv) on Vietnam War bombing operations, the [Streamlit documentation](https://docs.streamlit.io/) for dashboard visualization techniques, and [NVIDIA's build platform](https://build.nvidia.com/) for LLM model descriptions and recommended usage.
 I would like to acknowledge the significant contributions of Sean Pinzini and Kyle Ward for their collaborative assistance in data acquisition and analysis on this project.
 ChatGPT-5.1 and Microsoft Copilot were used to assist with code generation and debugging; any errors are my own.